-At James Publishing, we create high-quality educational content for attorneys to share through their websites and social media platforms.
+At James Attorney Marketing, we create high-quality educational content for attorneys to share through their websites and social media platforms.
 Under this “teach, don’t sell” philosophy, we have facilitated a professional and rewarding online presence for many clients.

 But guess what?
 Potential clients aren’t reading these articles!
 The average page visit for attorney websites lasts less than seven seconds.
 Sure, many attorney websites are guilty of poor quality content that causes site visitors to move on after a glance, but even the best content can’t entice someone to read when theyjust don’t feel like reading.